September 12, 2022

 Why Has R22 Been Outlawed?

-Hydrochlorofluorocarbons (HCFCs) are chemicals that deplete the earth’s ozone layer.
-R22, also known as Freon, is an HCFC.
-Its widespread and long-term use throughout the country has had a significant impact on the natural environment.
-Recognizing this, legislative bodies throughout the world are making a concerted effort to eliminate the use of HCFCs throughout both the public and private sectors.
+As a result, new laws are attempting to remove HCFCs from use in society.
 In fact, many nations throughout the world have banded together to accomplish this.
 By 2030, very few HCFCs will remain in circulation.
 Freon is unlikely to be among them.

 What Is R401A and Why Is It Better for the Environment?

 However, R401A does produce some greenhouse emissions.
 These gases contribute to the global warming effect.
 As such, researchers are still looking for a refrigerant that provides efficient cooling and has a minimal carbon footprint.
-Fortunately for both HVAC companies and consumers alike, R401A is poised to remain the industry standard for residential AC refrigerants for many years to come.

 Can I Still Buy R22 if My Current Air Conditioner Needs a Recharge?